The Spectral Approach to Linear Rational Expectations Models: Existence and Uniqueness

-The theoretical foundations for existence and uniqueness are now complete and all that remains is to apply well-known results from functional analysis along with the simple techniques we employed in Section \ref{sec:examples}.
+The theoretical foundations for existence and uniqueness are now complete and all that remains is to apply well-known cookie-cutter results from functional analysis along with the simple techniques we employed in Section \ref{sec:examples}.

-\begin{lem} If $\det(M(z))\neq0$ for all $z\in\mathbb{T}$ and $M$ has a Wiener-Hopf factorization \eqref{eq:whf}, then for every spectral measure $F$ there exists a $\phi\in H_0^m$ satisfying \eqref{eq:lremfreqcompact} if and only if the partial indices of $M$ are non-negative.
-The general form of the solution is then
+\begin{lem} If $(M,N)$ is an LREM, $\det(M(z))\neq0$ for all $z\in\mathbb{T}$, and $M$ has a Wiener-Hopf factorization $M_+M_0M_-$, then for every spectral measure $F$, $\boldsymbol{M}$ is one-to-one if the partial indices of $M$ are non-positive and $\boldsymbol{M}$ is onto if the partial indices of $M$ are non-negative.
+In the latter case, the general form of solutions to \eqref{eq:lremfreqcompact} is

 where